Talk to others with an Ostomy

 I have been wondering what to do on a boat as well!
 Let me know if you come up with any ideas!
 There's no reason we should avoid things we love to do.
 Good luck in your search!

-I love to go out fishing on the lake in our bass boat.I bought a little portable potty at the Marine store which sits on the floor of the boat.It's just like a regular toilet seat.You put a chemical liquid in the bowl that makes it easy to empty and keeps it clean.Sometimes I use it with the boat in motion going slow and have no problems but most if the time we go to a secluded cove.If we are with other people I just have one of them hold up a towel in front of me for privacy.I have also pulled up to the shore and used the woods.I also just go back to the marina where there are bathrooms.Where there is a will there is always a way.
+I love to go out fishing on the lake in our bass boat.
+I bought a little portable potty at the marine store which sits on the floor of the boat.
+It's just like a regular toilet seat.
+You put a chemical liquid in the bowl that makes it easy to empty and keeps it clean.
+Sometimes I use it with the boat in motion going slow and have no problems, but most of the time we go to a secluded cove.
+If we are with other people, I just have one of them hold up a towel in front of me for privacy.
+I have also pulled up to the shore and used the woods.
+I also just go back to the marina where there are bathrooms.
+Where there is a will, there is always a way.

-Did quite a bit boating.
+Did quite a bit of boating.
 I would time what I eat and when it reaches my appliance.
 You'd eat so your output is timed after you're no longer on the boat.
 Used to do this also for waterskiing and when dating.
-Best you don't eat anything so "wake up" your digestive system, unless you're getting off the boat within 30 minutes (guessing) and close to a bathroom.
+Best you don't eat anything to "wake up" your digestive system, unless you're getting off the boat within 30 minutes (guessing) and close to a bathroom.

-What great advice‼️ I'll do this when a bathroom isn't available.
+What great advice!
+I'll do this when a bathroom isn't available.
 I would also time my eating so the output happens after the activity like dating, swimming.

 Thanks for posting.